witnet/witnet-rust/docs/protocol/network/data-structures/transaction.md

 | `signature`  | `[u8]` | Signature of the transaction digest, i.e. `transaction_id` |
 | `public_key` | `[u8]` | Public key used for producing the signature                |

-Only the _tally inputs_ do not require matching signatures, as they are built by the miner, which already provides its own _Proof of Leadership_ in the block's header.
+Only the _reveal inputs_ do not require matching signatures, as the transactions where these inputs can be included are always built by the nodes who produce the blocks where they are anchored, and in doing so, they already provide the signature of the entire list of transactions in the block's header.

 [random oracle model]: https://en.wikipedia.org/wiki/Random_oracle